UK Stocks-Factors to watch on Tuesday Nov 3

 * The UK blue chip index closed flat in percentage terms on Monday at 6,361.80 points.

-* ROYAL DUTCH SHELL - Royal Dutch Shell on Tuesday announced plans to increase benefits from its proposed $70 billion acquisition of BG Group , which the company said would work with oil prices in the mid-$60s a barrel.

-* SABMILLER - Molson Coors Brewing Co is in advanced talks to buy SABMiller’s majority stake in their American joint venture, the Financial Times reported.
+* SABMILLER - Molson Coors Brewing Co is in advanced talks to buy SABMiller’s majority stake in their American joint venture.
 No agreement has yet been reached and a deal could still fall apart.

-* ASSOCIATED BRITISH FOODS - The company posted a 2 percent fall in annual earnings, as growth at its Primark fashion chain, grocery, agriculture and ingredients businesses was more than offset by a slump in its sugar operation and currency moves.

-* IMPERIAL TOBACCO GROUP - Britain’s Imperial Tobacco Group said it was well placed to meet expectations for the 2016 financial year after it reported an acceleration in underlying tobacco net revenue for the end to its 2015 year.

-* STANDARD CHARTERED PLC - Standard Chartered Plc STAN.L announced plans to raise $5.1 billion in new capital through a rights issue and cut 15,000 jobs by 2018 as new Chief Executive Bill Winters tries to restore profitability at the lender that has been hit hard by a slowdown in emerging markets.
+* STANDARD CHARTERED PLC - Standard Chartered Plc announced plans on Tuesday to raise $5.1 billion in new capital via a rights issue, as well as new goals for cost cutting and core capital ratio as new Chief Executive Bill Winters set out his strategy for the lender.

-* WEIR GROUP, HUNTING - British engineering company Weir Group Plc and oilfield services firm Hunting Plc said the near-halving of oil prices since last year has hurt their results.

-* NATIONAL GRID PLC - The utility company named John Pettigrew as thew new CEO, to succeed Steve Holliday.

 * British exporters experienced the weakest growth in orders since the depths of the financial crisis in the three months to September, a survey showed on Tuesday, adding to signs that overseas demand has faltered.